 Exmoor Knotweed Control Programme

-Japanese knotweed is one of Britain’s most invasive weeds and is posing a real threat to some of the native flora and fauna of Exmoor.
-Both Japanese knotweed and its cousin, Himalayan knotweed can be seen along many watercourses on Exmoor, such as the Lyn and the Heddon and also along hedgebanks and roadside verges.
-The dense tall thickets have a major impact on nature conservation, archaeology, access, flood defence and the economic value of the land it contaminates.
+Japanese, Himalayan, lesser and giant knotweed are invasive species which can be seen along hedge banks, roadside verges and many of the watercourses on Exmoor.
+Posing a real threat to some of the native flora and fauna the dense tall thickets have a major impact on nature conservation, archaeology, access, flood defence and the economic value of the land they contaminate.

 A qualified contractor is commissioned to carry out a programme of herbicide spraying in early autumn (September to November) when the knotweed plants absorb the greatest amount of herbicide.
 This is considered the most effective time of year because the herbicide causes the greatest amount of damage to the plant.

-If you are already part of our Knotweed Control Programme and you would like to give consent for next years treatment please complete our online Knotweed Consent Form.
+If you have Japanese knotweed on your land and you would like us to include it in our Exmoor Knotweed Control Programme please do get in touch by email or phone.
+If you are already part of our knotweed control programme and you would like to give consent for next years treatment please complete our online Knotweed Consent Form.

 - Exmoor's Wildlife

 - Exmoor Wildwatch